Regional field advisors

 MSc, BSc, Cert Env Management

-Lauren grew up on a dairy farm in south Waikato.
+Lauren grew up on a dairy farm in the Waikato.
 She has lived in the Bay of Plenty for over 13 years and often spends time in the Coromandel Peninsula visiting family.

-In her spare time, you’ll find Lauren exploring new places in the outdoors.
-She’s always planning the next family trip with her husband and three children, whether tramping, biking, or to the beach.
+In her spare time, you’ll find Lauren exploring new places in the outdoors, tramping, biking, or at the beach.
 Her previous professional experience is in environmental science and environmental and resource management, including for regional councils.

 lauren.schick@herengaanuku.govt.nz